pheyboer/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+A simple single-page AJAX-based Twitter clone that uses jQuery, HTML5, CSS, and client side JavaScript.
+Created as a project for Lighthouse Labs.

+This version is desktop, tablet, and mobile friendly.

+Users can create short posts of up to 140 characters and have them append to the main page.
+Posts are sequential, with the most recent posts appearing at the top of the page.
+Tweeter fetches a list of posts from a simplified 'server' and allows users to add posts to this list dynamically.
+All requests are made asynchronously

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
-2. Clone your repository onto your local device.
-3. Install dependencies using the `npm install` command.
+1. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
+2. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+3. Go to <http://localhost:8080/> in your browser.

 ## Final Screenshots